16 Super-Easy Ways to Reduce Your AC Costs

 7. Replacing HVAC Air Filters

-Air filters are vital to keeping an HVAC unit running smoothly.
+Air filters are vital to keeping an HVAC unit running smoothly and keeping your AC costs low.
 They prevent dust and other airborne pathogens from getting into the air stream and spreading around the house.
 Over time, these dust particles can accumulate on the filters and block them off.
-If the filters are dirty, the HVAC unit will have to work harder to circulate clean and fresh air around the house.
+If the filters are dirty, the HVAC unit will have to work harder to circulate clean and fresh air around the house and thus end up consuming far more energy than required.

 Even though air filters are crucial, they are often the most overlooked component of an HVAC system.
-To keep the air conditioners’ air filter in optimal shape, it is critical to have it checked, serviced, and regularly changed.
+To keep the air conditioners’ air filters in optimal shape, it is critical to have them checked, serviced, and regularly changed.

 Homeowners should replace their HVAC air filters every one to three months, maybe more frequently if they have children or pets at home.
 Changing the air filters will do the following for your air conditioner: